DANS-KNAW/dans-layer-store-lib/docs/index.md

 ### Layer store

 A layer store is a hierarchical storage of files in a layered way.
 A layer contains a subset of the files and folders in the store.
 A layer is identified by a unique Layer ID.
-This ID is a unix timestamp in milliseconds.
+This ID is a Unix timestamp in milliseconds.
 The layer IDs determine the order in which the layers are stacked.
 The contents of a layer store can be transformed to a regular directory structure by stacking the layers in the order of their IDs.
 The layer with the highest ID is the top layer.
 Files in newer layers override files with the same path in older layers.